peter/awesome-type-check/README.md

 ## TODO

-* Test errors in nested types: object - array - object
 * Test ability to easily generate documentation etc. based on a nested complex type (good navigability and meta data)
 * More test cases: Enum, nested objects/arrays, AnyOf, AllOf, custom types, optional arrays (ArrayOrScalar)
 * More syntactic sugar for string types: 'string|number!'

-* Need to fix required option to not have two conflicting meanings
+* TypeScript or Babel
+* Create a JSFiddle with unpkg (https://medium.com/cameron-nokes/the-30-second-guide-to-publishing-a-typescript-package-to-npm-89d93ff7bccd)

 * Integration with React when used as PropTypes.
-Ability to turn off in production
-* PropTypes compatibility layer?
+Ability to turn off in production.
+PropTypes compatibility layer?

-* Create a JSFiddle with unpkg

 * Apply to the assertValidOptions use case

-* TypeScript
 * Linting
 * Jest
 * toString on types?